 The Laboratory is broadly influenced by continental and maritime weather systems.
 Locally, the Long Island Sound, Atlantic Ocean, and associated bays influence wind directions and humidity and provide a moderating influence on extreme summer and winter temperatures.
 The prevailing ground-level winds at BNL are from the southwest during the summer, from the northwest during the winter, and about equally from those two directions during the spring and fall (Nagle 1975, 1978).
-Figure 1-4 shows the 2016 annual wind rose for BNL, which depicts the annual frequency distribution of wind speed and direction, measured at an on-site meteorological tower at heights of 33 feet (10 meters) and 300 feet (85 meters) above land surface.
+Figure 1-4 shows the 2017 annual wind rose for BNL, which depicts the annual frequency distribution of wind speed and direction, measured at an on-site meteorological tower at heights of 33 feet (10 meters) and 300 feet (85 meters) above land surface.

-The average monthly temperature in the area for 2016 was 50 degrees Fahrenheit (°F).
-The average yearly temperature for the area was 52.37 °F. Figures 1-5 and 1-6 show the 2016 monthly mean temperatures and the historical annual mean temperatures, respectively.
-The total annual precipitation in 2016 was 38.93 inches.
-Figures 1-7 and 1-8 show the 2016 monthly and the 65-year annual precipitation data.
-The average snowfall for 2016 was 34.2 inches, just above the 32.50 inches average yearly snowfall for Long Island.
+The average yearly temperature for this area of Long Island was 51.95 °F. The coolest month of the year, January, had a monthly average temperature of 34.6°F while the warmest month of the year, July, had a monthly average temperature of 71.9°F. Figures 1-5 and 1-6 show the 2017 monthly mean temperatures and the historical annual mean temperatures, respectively.
+The total annual precipitation in 2017 was 50.35 inches.
+Figures 1-7 and 1-8 show the 2017 monthly and the 65-year annual precipitation data.
+The yearly total snowfall for 2017 was 45.4 inches, well above the 32.94 inches average yearly snowfall for this area of Long Island.